 Were Norman Rockwell painting in the ’90s, he’d no doubt create the sort of very nearly idealized tableaux of family life represented in “LaVyrle Spencer’s Family Blessings.”
-Based on the sometime-Harlequin romance scribe’s 1994 novel, this unabashed chick telepic manages to create an utterly synthetic world in which it may take place and frequently plays as a watery educational trailer on how to cope with emotions -- any emotions.
+Based on the sometime-Harlequin romance scribe’s 1994 novel, this unabashed chick telepic manages to create an utterly synthetic world in which it may take place and frequently plays, with its stilted dialogue and performances, as a watery educational trailer on how to cope with emotions — any emotions.

 Credited to two different directors, the pic requires viewers to settle in for vast, barren patches of dry exposi-tion, and telegraphs plot points several commercial breaks before they manage to occur.
 It’s a tribute to the performers –particularly headliners Lynda Carter and Steven Eckholdt — that they manage to invest as much commitment as they do to their underimagined roles.

 The film opens with a sorry piece of misdirection — two cops from suburban Minneapolis (Spencer’s stomping grounds) are dispatched to quell a rowdy party (led by blaxploitation heroine Pam Grier, in a pointless cameo, who is called Pam “Greer” in the credits) and bond with a neglected youth.

 We’re made to understand this occurs in the bad part of town because the landscaping isn’t immaculate and the roads have no curbs.